wfd3/autosetup/README.md

 ### Package Flags

 Packages can have optional flags that control how `autosetup` manages that specific package.
 The current set of flags are:
-- `start`: Install this package before all other packages
-- `end`: Install this package after all other packages
 - `force`: Always reinstall this package
 - `skip`: Skip this package
 - `force_apt_update`: Force APT database update after installing this package